ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 ```

 # Fork all repos for you own organization
-Go to your github account and generate a token to access fork option with your user.
-Create an organization or use your personal account can choose your user name.
+Go to your Github account and generate a token to access fork option with your user.
+Create an organization or use your personal account and choose your user name.

 This command will fork all repos and ERPLibre to your own organization.
-It keeps track to ERPLibre.
+It keeps track of ERPLibre.
 ```bash
 ./script/fork_project_ERPLibre.py --github_token GITHUB_KEY --organization NAME
 ```